h1sti/dstat_layer7/README.md

 # Layer7 DStat

 Layer7 DStat is a modern, high-performance distributed system statistics monitoring tool.
-This project leverages React with Vite and Shadcn for the frontend, and Actix-Web in Rust for the backend to provide real-time insights into your system's performance.
+This project leverages React with Vite and Shadcn for the frontend, and Actix-Web in Rust for the backend to provide real-time insights into your network's performance.

 ## Table of Contents